No one likes saying goodbye to valued employees. It can be the worst part of the job for HR professionals, but it’s inevitable.

 There are many reasons why an employee may leave his/her position: termination, redundancy, resignation and the end of a contract.
 Unfortunately, redundancies have been common this year as a result of COVID-19.

 No matter what the reason is behind an employee leaving their role, it’s important that your organisation delivers a consistent, compliant and positive goodbye.
 This can be done with a solid offboarding process that handles exiting employees gracefully.
-A large part of a good onboarding process is the exit interview.
+A large part of a good offboarding process is the exit interview.

 Why are exit interviews important?